Skip to content

 8) Tell stories everywhere

-Story time does not have to be reserved for the ten minutes before bed.
-Get into the habit of telling a story on the way to school, waiting in the dentist’s office, while you’re eating dinner.
+Storytime does not have to be reserved for the ten minutes before bed.
+Get into the habit of telling a story on the way to school, when waiting in the dentist’s office, or while eating dinner.
 The more you incorporate storytelling into your children’s daily lives, the more beneficial it will be.

-A quick story can be as simple as picking out someone from the crowd and telling your children all the fantastical things they did they day, or spotting a caterpillar and telling the story of how it will soon become a beautiful butterfly.
-You don’t need to make time for those grand, sweeping epics every day (although I would recommend them once in a while) – a good tall tale or quick five minute yarn will work just as well!
+A quick story can be as simple as picking out someone from the crowd and telling your children all the fantastical things they did that day, or spotting a caterpillar and telling the story of how it will soon become a beautiful butterfly.
+You don’t need to make time for those grand, sweeping epics every day (although I would recommend them once in a while) – a good tall tale or quick five-minute yarn will work just as well!

 Tell stories everywhere